danhetrick/shabti/README.md

 ## `channels.js`

 This module adds three functions that can make channel and user management a bit easier.
+Requires the `common.js` module.

 ```javascript
 require("channels.js");